dTrksak/GroupAssignment1/README.md

 I've shared the class diagram with all of you if you wanted to make changes and we can post it.

+As far as i could tell this would be the best way to read in the json file into a string so that the Json Handler can use it.
+I dont know if it will read in the whole json file into the string at once, i didnt have time to check with the code.
+   BufferedReader br = new BufferedReader(
+     new FileReader("E:file.json"));

 /------/